Lakitna/cypress-commands/docs/request.md

 #### Request is not displayed in the Network Tab of Developer Tools

 Cypress does not _actually_ make an XHR request from the browser.
-We are actually making the HTTP request from the Cypress Test Runner (in Node.js).
+We are actually making the HTTP request from the Cypress Test Runner (in Node).
 So, you won't see the request inside of your Developer Tools.

 ### Cors